DevExpress/Blazor/README.md

 This is a common Blazor exception that occurs if an EditForm's editor does not use two-way binding.

-*DxComboBox requires a value for the 'SelectedItemExpression' property.
+*DevExpress.Blazor.DxComboBox requires a value for the 'SelectedItemExpression' property.
 It is specified automatically when you use two-way binding ('bind-SelectedItem').*

 To fix the issue, do one of the following: